Ordina-Group/cdc-hands-on/README.md

 Keep this document as a reference for later.

 ### Assignment 2: A REST backend provider and a frontend consumer: Write the contracts in Spring Cloud Contract
-#### Task 1(Consumer/Producer): Create the contract on the producer side.
+#### Task 1(Consumer/Producer does not have to be here but help is appreciated): Create the contract on the producer side.
 Consumer driven, does not mean consumer owned.
 Contracts remain with the producer in Spring cloud contracts.

-1. Clone the sanda-registrations service (producer)
+1. Fork and clone the sanda-registrations service (producer)
 2. Create the groovy contracts based on the definition you created in the first assignment.
 ([HTTP Contract DSL Documentation](https://cloud.spring.io/spring-cloud-contract/reference/html/project-features.html#features-http))
 3. When you are ready create a PR in the producer repository.